-Categor y Definition Effects 1 Winds 74- 95 mph Very dangerous winds will produce some damage: Well-constructed frame homes could have damage to roof, shingles, vinyl siding and gutters.
-Large branches of trees will snap, and shallowly rooted trees may be toppled.
-Extensive damage to power lines and poles likely will result in power outages that could last a few to several days.
-2 Winds 96- 110 mph Extremely dangerous winds will cause extensive damage: Well-constructed frame homes could sustain major roof and siding damage.
+Categor y Definition Effects 1 Winds 74- 95 mph Itraes will shan, and shallowly rooted trees may be tonnied Extensive damage to 2 Winds 96- 110 mph Extremely dangerous winds will cause extensive damage: Well-constructed frame homes could sustain major roof and siding damage.
 Many shallowly rooted trees will be snapped or uprooted and block numerous roads.
 Near total power loss is expected with outages that could last from several days to weeks.
-Winds 111-129 Devastating damage will occur: Well-built framed homes may incur adamage or removal of roof decking and gable ends.
-Many trees will or uprooted, blocking numerous roads.
-Electricity and water will be Devastating damage will occur: Well-built framed homes may incur major damage or removal of roof decking and gable ends.
+Winds damage or removal of roof decking and gable ends.
+Many trees will be s Devastating damage will occur: Well-built framed homes may incur major damage or removal of roof decking and gable ends.
 Many trees will be snapped or uprooted, blocking numerous roads.
 Electricity and water will be unavailable for several days to weeks after the storm passes.
 4 Winds 130-156 mph Catastrophic damage will occur: Well-built framed homes can sustain severe damage with loss of most of the roof structure and/or some exterior walls.
 Most trees will be snapped or uprooted, and power poles downed.
 Fallen trees and power poles will isolate residential areas.
 Power outages will last weeks to possibly months.
 Most of the area will be uninhabitable for weeks or months.

-&lt;sup>34 https://courseware.e-education.psu.edu/courses/meteo241/Images/Section1/tropical\cyclones0103.html http://www.nhc.noaa.gov/aboutsshws.php ľ Winds Catastrophic damage will occur: A high percentage of framed homes will be 5 greater destroyed, with total roof failure and wall collapse.
-Fallen trees and power 1 ا than 157 poles will isolate residential areas.
-Power outages will last for weeks to possibly ı mph months.
+34 https://courseware.e-education.psu.edu/courses/meteo241/Images/Section1/tropical_cyclones0103.html ľ Winds Catastrophic damage will occur: A high percentage of framed homes will be 5 greater destroyed, with total roof failure and wall collapse.
+Fallen trees and power ا than 157 poles will isolate residential areas.
+Power outages will last for weeks to possibly mph months.
 Most of the area will be uninhabitable for weeks or months.